 These financial statements have been prepared using accounting principles applicable to a going concern which assumes the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
-The ability of the Company to carry out its business objectives dependent on the Company's ability to receive continued financial support from related parties and to obtain public equity financing and to identify, evaluate and negotiate an acquisition of, a participation in, or an investment of an interest and to generate profitable operations in the future.
-Such an acquisition will be subject to regulatory approval and may be subject to shareholder approval.
-In order to continue as a going concern and meets its corporate objectives, the Company will require additional financing through debt or equity issuances or other available means.
+The ability of the Company to carry out its business objectives is dependent on the Company's ability to receive continued financial support from related parties, to obtain equity or debt financing, and to generate profitable operations in the future.
+In order to continue as a going concern and meet its corporate objectives, the Company will require additional financing through debt or equity issuances or other available means.
 There is no assurance that the Company will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
-These financial statements do not reflect the adjustments to the carrying value of assets and liabilities, or the impact on the statement of loss and comprehensive loss and financial position classification that would be necessary were the going concern assumptions not appropriate.
+These financial statements do not include any adjustments to the recoverability or classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.